beebrain/SignRecogition/README.md

 How to run
 1. Run RandomHandclass.py file to unpack the training dataset and testing dataset.
+  1.0 Please download the sign image package on Google drive. please followed this link.
   1.1 This script will create the folder of training image, Testing image, and validation image.
-The training images are contained in ClassImage_train folder, the testing image are contrined in ClassImage_test, and the folder ClassImage_val contain validation image
+The training images are contained in ClassImage_train folder, the testing image are contrined in ClassImage_test, and the folder ClassImage_val contain validation image.

-  1.2 T
+2.